 With a bit of forward planning, it is possible to relax when Christmas guests come to stay

-With so much going on, it’s easy to get stressed out and to end up spending the whole of December rushing around – not really the best way to instil a sense of Christmas cheer!
+With so much going on, it’s easy to get stressed out and to end up spending the whole of December rushing around – not really the best way to instill a sense of Christmas cheer!

 But being organised is the key to making sure the festive period is merry rather than murderous.
-Many of us will travel to visit family and friends all over the country over this time, but we’ll also often receive many of our own visitors into our homes too, both in the run up to Christmas and over the New Year period.
+Many of us will travel to visit family and friends all over the country over this time, but we’ll also often receive many of our own visitors into our homes too, both in the run-up to Christmas and over the New Year period.

-To make sure you can focus on being the perfect host (and make some time to actually have some fun yourself!), we recommend getting your home in order well in advance, ensuring you’ve done all of your Christmas gift shopping finished and out of the way early, that you’ve ordered enough food and drink and have washed and laundered the bedding in advance will help to make the whole experience easier for you and more pleasant for your guests!
+To make sure you can focus on being the perfect host (and take some time to actually have some fun yourself!), we recommend getting your home in order well in advance, ensuring you’ve done all of your Christmas gift shopping finished and out of the way early, that you’ve ordered enough food and drink and have washed and laundered the bedding in advance will help to make the whole experience easier for you and more pleasant for your guests!

 Christmas Guest Checklist & Tips

 - Make sure you’ve put clean bedding on the guest bed(s).

 - We recommend doing your grocery shop online to avoid the crowds and traffic jams that always occur in the few days running up to Christmas but do make sure you’ve booked your delivery slot early.

 - Short on pillows or similar?
 Don’t be afraid to ask your guest(s) to bring extras with them and remember that most people sleep with 2 pillows.